UoM-ResPlat-DevOps/SpartanBioinformatics/Lessons/Lesson_1.md

 -- *Slide* --
 ### Part 3: Portable Batch System I
 * The Portable Batch System (or simply PBS) performs job scheduling by assigning unattended background tasks expressed as batch jobs, among the available resources.
+Originally developed by MRJ Technology Solutions under contract to NASA in the early 1990s.
-* Originally developed by MRJ Technology Solutions under contract to NASA in the early 1990s.
-Released as an open-source product as OpenPBS.
-Forked by Adaptive Computing as TORQUE (Terascale Open-source Resource and QUEue Manager).
-Many of the original engineering team now part of Altair Engineering who have their own commercial version, PBSPro.
+* Released as an open-source product as OpenPBS.
+Forked by Adaptive Computing as TORQUE.
+There is also Altair Engineeringss PBSPro.
 -- *Slide End* --

 -- *Slide* --